epitome-mvc/Epitome/README.md

 The second argument `model` is optional and should be a simple object.
 If it is not supplied, the default `model.toJSON()` is used instead.

 As a whole, you should NOT use the sync directly but elect to use the API methods for each specific request task.

+__WARNING:__ Epitome is a REST framework.
+Please make sure you are returning a valid JSON string or 204 (no content) after all requests - otherwise, the save events may not fire.
+Additionally, try to ensure `application/json` content type of your response, although
+`text/html` and `text/plain` will also be accepted, as long as the responseText can be parsed into an Object.

 ### postProcessor
 ---